atweiden/voidpkgs/common/README.md

 ## `shlibs`

-[This file](shlibs) represents a map between shared libraries and packages in XBPS.
+[shlibs][shlibs] represents a map between shared libraries and packages in XBPS.
 Every shared library installed by a package must be listed here and mapped to a binary package.

-The first field lists the exact SONAME embedded in binaries.
+- The first field lists the exact SONAME embedded in binaries

-The second field lists the package/version tuple containing the SONAME.
-The version component is used as greater than or equal to that version in resulting binary package.
+- The second field lists the package/version tuple containing the SONAME
+  - The version component is used as greater than or equal to that version in resulting binary package

-The third field (optional) specifies that shared library should not be used to perform checks of soname bumps.
+- The third field (optional) specifies that shared library should not be used to perform checks of soname bumps

-PLEASE NOTE: when multiple packages provide the same SONAME, the first one (order top->bottom) is preferred over the next ones.
+When multiple packages provide the same SONAME, the first one (order top->bottom) is preferred over the next ones.

+[shlibs][shlibs] is sorted with [scripts/sort-common-shlibs.p6][scripts/sort-common-shlibs.p6].

+[scripts/sort-common-shlibs.p6]: ../scripts/sort-common-shlibs.p6
+[shlibs]: shlibs